 What to look out for when choosing a web host?

-Many people focus too much on storage and bandwidth alone in choosing a web host i believe is wrong to do so.
+Many people focus too much on storage and bandwidth alone in choosing a web host which i believe is wrong to do so.
 YES, of course, you need to know the storage and bandwidth but that should be the least of your worries.
 Below i list a few technical details you need to know when choosing a web host:

 - Inode limit : if you are going in for shared hosting, this should definitely be your first question.
 So what is an inode?
 An inode simply means a file or folder.
 What this implies is each email sent, each email received, each website file and folder, each image uploaded etc is an inode.
 The highest you can get in the shared hosting industry is 250,000(hard limit). most hosting services provide you with a soft limit by 100,000.